-Where are we Today?
+Where are we today?

 Why Green Buildings?

-How far is this from Reality?
+How far is this from reality?

-It Lies within our grasp
+It lies within our grasp

-Green buildings’ costs are not as high as we think they are.
-More and more builders and organisations are realizing that building a green building from concept to construction.
-This is actually far cost effective in the long run.
-The voice of such builders and organisations has to reach the millions who can adopt the same concepts.
+The myth around the high cost of green buildings is also getting busted.
+More and more builders and organizations are realizing that building a green building from concept to construction, is more cost effective in the long run.
+The voice of such builders and organizations must reach the millions who can adopt the same concepts.